 In April of 1848 Andrews began to have his luck turn, a successful decade had seen him build an impressive wealth but when his flock developed a catarrh outbreak, his luck took a turn for the worse.
 Of the flock of over 9000 at the beginning of the year , only 700 ewes and 400 weathers survived the onslaught of the disease and yet another crippling drought.
 Andrews sought an extension of his loan from the bank, which was granted, however a stipulation of the loan was that the run leases be transferred into the name of Mr J Black (the bank accountant).
 Another blow at this time was the successful claim from a rival squatter (O’Brien) of his Kymo and Gundagai leases, it would take more than a year for the matter to be disputed through the courts.
 By January the entire flock of Kymo had perished, Andrews was struggling financially and his bank was increasing the pressure on him.
 He moved into cattle and immediately struck problems, the animals he purchased took it upon themselves to continually return to their home, made easier due to the unfenced run.
 He also struck another drought and lost stock from malnutrition.
 One shining light however was it was announced that the boundaries of the Kimo and Gundagai Runs were reinstated to Mr Andrews.
 Finally in July 1850 the properties were sold, Kymo to the Collins Brothers and Gundagai to Colin McDonald.
 Andrews settled his debt with the bank and had a healthy surplus of funds which made him a wealthy man.

-Granville Collins and his brother Alexander purchased the Kymo property.
-In 1555 Gundagai Run was also purchased by the Collins brother and the property was once again joined.
+Granville Collins and his brother Alexander purchased the Kymo property, in 1855 the Gundagai Run was also purchased by the Collins brother and the property was once again joined.
 Almost immediately their sheep flock struck trouble, the disease was said to be so severe that he lost as many as 4 out of 5 sheep from the disease.
 He later turned to cattle but apparently ran into trouble again “…it was the 1870 flood which practically ruined Collins of Kimo, for it swept his cattle past Wagga”.
 The Collins brothers sought to sell Kimo to move onto other agricultural pursuits elsewhere.

 A transfer of the runs in 1860 occurred from Granville and his brother Alexander Collins to a Mr John “Swampy” Hay (who married into the Robinson Family from the Upper Murray), he was also the neighbour of William Guise and was also a brother-in-law of the next owner James Robinson.
 It appears that this may have been some sort of rouse to acquire land- without actually acquiring it if you know what I mean.
 In any case by 1865/66 the owner is listed at the Bank of New South Wales.